 An example mistake of fact would be if the defendant had provable reasons they thought the impairment effect of a prescription medicine was gone.

 When the defendant drives in order to avoid serious injury or death, they are doing so under duress.

-For example, someone forcing an intoxicated person to drive by threat of force can be grounds for getting DUI cases dismissed.
+If someone forces an intoxicated person to drive by threat of force, that can be grounds for getting a DUI case dismissed.